Texaco: History

-1902–38: Beginnings
+1902–59: Beginnings

 Texaco was founded in Beaumont, Texas as the "Texas Fuel Company" in 1902, by Jim Hogg, Joseph S. Cullinan, John Warne Gates, and Arnold Schlaet.
 On 1 May 1902, the Texas Company was formed from the assets of Texas Fuel assets, and additional capitalization.
 In 1905, it established an operation in Antwerp, Belgium, under the name Continental Petroleum Company, which it acquired control of in 1913.
 In 1915, Texaco moved to new 13 story offices on 1111 Rusk St., Houston, Texas.
 In 1928, Texaco became the first U.S. oil company to sell its gasoline nationwide under one single brand name in all of the then 48 states.

-In 1931, Texaco purchased Indian Oil Company, based in Illinois.
+In 1931, Texaco purchased the Indian Oil Company, based in Illinois.
 This expanded Texaco's refining and marketing base in the Midwest and also gave Texaco the rights to Indian's Havoline motor oil, which became a Texaco product.
 The next year, Texaco introduced Fire Chief gasoline nationwide, a so-called "super-octane" motor fuel touted as meeting or exceeding government standards for gasoline for fire engines and other emergency vehicles.
 It was promoted through a radio program over NBC hosted by Ed Wynn, called the Texaco Fire Chief.